aginella/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-speech/transcribe-audio/transcribe-audio.md

 # Lab 1: Transcribing audio with the console

 ## Introduction
-In this session, we will help users to get familiar with our OCI Language and teach them to use our services via the cloud console.
+In this session, we will help users get familiar with OCI Speech and teach them how to use our services via the cloud console.
-You can use one or more of these text analysis tools to analyze your text with the Language service:
-- Aspect-Based Sentiment Analysis
-- Named Entity Recognition
-- Key Phrase Extraction
-- Language Detection
-- Text Classification

 ***Estimated Lab Time***: 20 minutes

 ### Objectives

 In this lab, you will:
-- Understand a high level overview of the OCI Language.
+- Understand a high level overview of the OCI Speech.
-- Understand all the capabilities of OCI Language.
+- Understand all the capabilities of OCI Speech.
-- Understand how to analyze text using OCI Language via cloud console.
+- Understand how to analyze text using OCI Speech via cloud console.

 ### Prerequisites:
 - A Free tier or paid tenancy account in OCI (Oracle Cloud Infrastructure)
-- Tenancy is whitelisted to be able to use OCI Language
+- Tenancy is whitelisted to be able to use OCI Speech

 ## **Policy Setup**

-Before you start using OCI Language, your tenancy administrator should set up the following policies by following below steps:
+Before you start using OCI Speech, your tenancy administrator should set up the following policies by following below steps:

 ### 1. Navigate to Policies
 Log into OCI Cloud Console.
 Using the Burger Menu on the top left corner, navigate to Identity & Security and click it, and then select Policies item under Identity.